Blue Heart elevates the stories and solutions of communities on the frontlines of today’s most entrenched social challenges.

 Theo is a co-founder of Blue Heart and is now the website wizard, keeping our digital presence up to date.
 Theo has roots in the rust-colored mountains of the Sonoran desert, but has called the misty micro-climates of the Bay Area home for about a decade.
 Outside of work, she can often be found reading sci-fi, growing vegetables, and planning extravagant costume parties.

-As co-founders, we recognize that we are white, class-privileged, cisgender women.
+As the founding team, we recognize that we are white, class-privileged, cisgender women.
 We believe that two of the most important steps we can take as allies to others who face oppression are to 1) educate ourselves about the history, local context, and ecosystem of change agents working on social and environmental justice issues and 2) mobilize the financially resourced communities that we are part of into learning and action.
-We understand that our own liberation is wrapped up in the liberation of every human being.

 Our volunteer team: